- When will I find out if my application has been successful?

 In addition to this information, we provide a leaflet when you join Skanska which sets out our expectations but also helps you understand that some drugs can stay in your system for months (such as cannabis, which accumulates over time).
 Every unit of alcohol you drink takes at least an hour to leave your body.
 That means you could test positive the morning after drinking or a week or more after taking some types of drugs.

-I want to apply for a trainee or apprentice position but I've already completed Duke of Edinburgh.
+I want to apply for a Higher and Degree Apprenticeships (Trainees) or apprentice position but I've already completed Duke of Edinburgh.
 Does this matter?